imagej/imagej.github.io/_pages/TrakEM2_tutorials.md

 Video tutorial on adding sections/layers to an existing project
 ---------------------------------------------------------------

-{% include thumbnail-link src="/images/pages/Screenshot-TrakEM2-tutorial-add-layers.png" title='TrakEM2 adding layers to existing project' link='TrakEM2 adding layers to existing project '%}
+{% include thumbnail-link src="/images/pages/Screenshot-TrakEM2-tutorial-add-layers.png" title='TrakEM2 adding layers to existing project' link='TrakEM2 adding layers to existing project'%}

-[Here](TrakEM2_add_more_sections/layers_tutorial ) you will learn how to:
+[Here](TrakEM2_add_more_sections/layers_tutorial) you will learn how to:

 -   Open an image sequence as a virtual stack in Fiji.
 -   Calibrate the virtual stack.